tarsmachine/tarsmachine.github.io/index.md

 ### Insights to inspiration

-These under discovered behaviors that indicate I might have a chance to build a niche social network of digital memories on top of it.
+These under-discovered behaviors that indicate I might have a chance to build a niche social network of digital memories on top of my current followers.

 So, why building a tool to serve the discovery needs first?
-Because without a search engine with OCR, Computer Vision, it takes 100x more time to discover the the right part of information in screenshots, pdfs, audio, video.
-Without the discovery features, It's hard to reduce the social discovery friction at scale.
+Because without a search engine with OCR, Computer Vision, it will take a user 100x more time to discover the right part of the information in screenshots, pdfs, audio, video.
+Without the discovery features, It's also hard to reduce the social discovery friction at scale.

-So, in order to create the initial product momentum, I start from screenshots discovery, then expand to other file formats I mentioned above.
+So, to create the initial product momentum, I start from screenshots discovery, then expand to other file formats I mentioned above.

-**Interesting numbers:**
+**'My project's staring-forking ratio is as high as the most popular repos on Github**

-> My project's staring-forking ratio is as high as the most popular repos on Github.
+My project: +13%

-My project: +13% (the most 5 popular repo on Github: +13.8%)
+The most popular repo on Github: +13.8%

- ( Staring-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account)
+*Staring-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account

 ---